l3uddz/plex_autoscan/README.md

 1. Next, you will need to supply a service account with access to Google Drive.

-    ### TODO: Explainer on how to setup the service account.
+    ### TODO: Explainer on how to set up the service account.

 1. You will now need to add in your Google Drive paths into `SERVER_PATH_MAPPINGS`.
-This will tell Plex Autoscan to map Google Drive paths to their local counter part.
+This will tell Plex Autoscan to map Google Drive paths to their local counterpart.

    i.
 Native install